iastashevskiy/Code_examples/Python/README.md

-Parsing csv - код и данные для парсинга файлов данных .txt, объединения их в один и перевод форматы csv и json
+Parsing csv - data and code for.txt files parcing.
+Data united, grouped by several categories and converted to csv and json

-Hex_calc.py - шестнадцатиричный калькулятор без применения встроенных математических функций и функций перевода из одной системы исчисления в другую языка Python
+Hex_calc.py -  hex calculator inmplemented without built-in Python hex to dec functions.

-Huffman.py - кодирование фразы согласно алгоритму Хаффмана (обход бинарного дерева)
+Huffman.py - statement encoding in accordance with Huffman algorithm (frequency-sorted binary tree)

-Более подробно + комментарии внутри самих файлов
+Additional info and comments are included inside the files.